-**Be sure to sign up at the bottom of this post to get your FREE printable guide with the best trick to purge your closet + 6 questions to help you purge your closet and create a wardrobe you love!**
+**Be sure to sign up at the bottom of this post to get a FREE printable guide with these 6 questions to help you purge your closet and create a wardrobe you love!**

 First, a little background:

-It becomes easy to quit paying attention to what you’re wearing.
+And it’s easy to quit paying attention to what you’re wearing.
 As long as the majority of the people in your house look somewhat presentable, it’s a win!

-Look Good, Feel Better
+Look Good, Feel Good

-But I am a firm believer in the idea of “look good, feel better”.
+But I am a firm believer in the idea of “look good, feel good”.
 When I look dumpy and frumpy in my clothes, that’s the way I feel.
 But if I am wearing an outfit I look good in, I feel better too.